-The Healthcare Council highlights the potential of new biotechnology solutions, the pipeline of their applications and defines the implications these new tools will have on the European regulatory and legislative framework.
+The Healthcare Council works to highlight the potential of new biotechnology solutions, the pipeline of their applications and defines the implications these new tools will have on the European regulatory and legislative framework.

-New advances in biological sciences combined with the acceleration of computing, data processing and artificial intelligence are transforming how healthcare is delivered to patients.
+New advances in biological sciences combined with the acceleration of technological applications are transforming how healthcare is delivered to patients.

-The Healthcare Council develops proposals in areas significantly impacted by this new wave of innovation: cell and gene therapies, medicines for rare diseases and children, data and digital, regulatory efficiencies, biosimilars and procurement.
+The Healthcare Council develops proposals in areas across the healthcare biotechnology landscape including: advanced therapy medicinal products (ATMPs), medicines for rare diseases and children (OMPs), regulatory efficiencies, market access and procurement.

-The Council also delivers the Patient Bio-Forum as the platform of exchange of views between patient organisations and healthcare biotechnology members.
+The Council delivers the Patient BioForum as the platform of exchange of views between patient organisations and healthcare biotechnology members.
 The Council also delivers the Healthcare BioForum as a platform for exchange across the larger biotechnology and business ecosystem.

 The Council meets three times per year to issue strategic advice and overall vision.
 It is supported by Working Groups across priority topics.

-The working group is tasked with developing policies and recommendations relevant to ATMPs, including raising awareness on the transformative impact of cell and gene therapies for patients and society.
-Healthcare systems also need adaptation to ensure that patients across the EU can fully benefit from such therapeutics.
+The working group is tasked with developing policies and recommendations relevant to ATMPs, including raising awareness on the transformative impact of ATMPs for patients and society, and the necessity to adapt healthcare systems to ensure that patients across the EU can fully benefit from such therapeutics.

 Regulatory Affairs Group